KarimAbrazek/Revit.Tests/README.md

-Simple Implementation of Revit Add-ins that Create Main Window IN new Thread to make it always Responsive
+Simple Implementation of Revit Add-ins that Create Main Window In new Thread to make it always Responsive